Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Anniversary Tradition

-Each year, revisit the honeymoon journal and add a reflection from the current year.
+Each year, revisit the honeymoon journal and add a reflection:

 The journal becomes a living document.